atreyamaj/PhysioBank-ATM-Scraper/README.md

 4. After everything is set up, run 'downloader.py' to download the ECG data.
 5. After the data is downlaoded, run 'LSTM_auto_cluster.py' in order to auto-Encode the data using LSTMs.
 The clustering step will be added soon.
+6. Install Python 3.6.x, and the following libraries: PyAutoGUI, Keras, Numpy, Matplotlib.pyplot, Sci-kit Learn

+$sudo -H pip3 install keras
+$sudo -H pip3 install numpy
+$sudo -H pip3 install pyautogui
+$sudo -H pip3 install matplotlib
+$sudo -H pip3 install sklearn
+## To come:
+1. The clustering part will be added soon in order to carry out automatic anomaly detection.
+2. After the entire pipeline is up and running, I plan on deploying the model on a website that I will be designing and making.
+I might go for Heroku or some other similar service.